bontix-77/scRNAseq/README.md

 -   **QC visualization:** automatic PNG reports of filtering thresholds and cell statistics.
 -   **Modular structure:** every stage can be run independently or within the main pipeline.
 -   **Local container support:** Docker/Singularity optional, no internet required.
--   **HPC slurm files** The pipline can be run on a HPC.
+-   **HPC slurm files** The pipeline can be run on a HPC.
 Please read carefully the relative README.md for instructions.

 ------------------------------------------------------------------------